|

 The Kispiox Valley Road is located just off the New Hazelton Hi-Level

-Rd. near the provincial government buildings just before 'Ksan.
+Road near the provincial government buildings just before 'Ksan

-For the more adventures after you take the Kispiox Valley Road continue
+For the more adventures after you leave Kispiox continue on the

 Hazelton